 “I don’t know but don’t let go.”

-“Don’t leave me!” she pleaded as Barnaby began climbing to a branch above her.
+“Don’t leave me!” she pleaded as Levi climbed to a branch above her.

 “I’m not leaving you honey.
 Just giving you room to climb.
 Take my hand and try to climb up next to me.”

-“I think I can do it,” she replied with determination.
+“I think I can do it!” she replied with determination.
 “I can’t see your hand though.”
-She waved her hand back and forth hoping to grasp Barnaby’s but she could see nothing.
+She waved her hand back and forth hoping to grasp Levi’s but she saw nothing.

-Victoria began racing up the branches on her own to Barnaby until she grabbed his leg.
+Victoria raced through the branches on her own to Levi until she grabbed his leg.

 “Good Victoria.
 We need to go higher now.
 Do you think you can climb on your own?
 I won’t leave you behind, I promise.
 Reach out and feel for the branches in front of you!”